CNN cited the American Immigration Council's recent report ...

 - In 2009, 87.6% of children in Asian families in Pennsylvania were U.S. citizens, as were 95.2% of children in Latino families.

-Immigrants are essential to Pennsylvania’s economy as workers.
+Immigrants are essential to Pennsylvania’s economy as workers and taxpayers.

 - Immigrants accounted for nearly three-quarters of labor-force growth in Philadelphia between 2000 and 2006, according to a report by the Brookings Institution.